 Iceland will never stop surprising you as long as you seek for small details.
 Although it seems to be out of view, there is an authentic historical imprint in Thigvallavatn.
 Here, a growing Earth crust’s fissure makes the separation between Eurasia and North American bigger and bigger each year.
 The clear, cold water that is found here makes Silfra one of the best places for diving.

-See further information at their official website.
+See further information at the Dive Silfra official website.
 Do you like our Reykjavik Tours suggestion?

 This is one of the most visited attractions in Iceland along with the Golden Circle.
 Its name in Icelandic means “hot baths for everybody”.
 This area is full of colours due to its rich and wide variety of minerals so incredible landscapes are guaranteed.
 Although it is quite far from Reykjavik, you should not miss if you have the chance.
 What does a 3-hour drive mean for such incredible wonder?

 Remember that Landmannalaugar is accessible only from June 20th to September 10th but these dates may vary depending on the weather conditions of that year.
-You can read more useful information regarding the mountain roads here.
+You can read more useful information regarding the F-Roads (mountain roads) here on the Iceland Road and Coastal Administration website.